10 Common Problems with Vertical Gardens (and How to Fix Them)

 Watering Needs

-Here’s the thing about vertical gardens—they dry out faster than you’d expect.
-Sometimes 20 to 30% quicker than your standard pots sitting on the ground, especially those top tiers that are getting full sun and wind.
+Here’s the thing about vertical gardens: they often dry out faster than standard pots on the ground, especially the top tiers that catch full sun and wind.
 During hot, dry weather, I’m checking moisture daily, sometimes twice if it’s properly scorching.

 Stick your finger about an inch into the soil.
 If it’s bone dry, it’s watering time.
 If it’s still a bit damp, leave it be.
 I can’t stress this enough: don’t just water on a schedule without checking.
 A Monday-Wednesday-Friday routine might work in April but leave your plants gasping by July.